AndreyMaykov/Square_data_import_automation--Python-SQL-AWS/Readme.md

 <a name="acknowledgements"><h2>Acknowledgements</h2></a>

-I would like to thank Alek Mlynek for initiating this project as well as discussing it in depth and in detail.
+I would like to thank Alek Mlynek for initiating this project as well as discussing it in depth and detail.

 Due to the websites
 <a href="https://realpython.com/">realpython.com</a> and